List of GCC countries and nations

 - The "Gulf" refers to the body of water known as the Arabian Gulf in GCC countries, or the Persian Gulf as referred to in many other places.

 - Using the term "Persian Gulf" is impolite at least for GCC countries and nationals, whereas, Iran and many Iranians find the term "Arabian Gulf" offensive.
 Most other people or countries probably don't care that much one way or another.

-- All GCC countries have part or all of their coastline on the Arabian Gulf.
-Part of the Musandam Peninsula belongs to Oman.
+- All five GCC or Gulf countries have part or all of their coast line on the Arabian Gulf (Persian Gulf).

 - 02 Sep 2012 - GCC foreign ministers met in Jeddah after studying a plan for GCC unity and said it would need more discussion.

 - 08 May 2012 - at a GCC summit, a proposed plan for greater unity was discussed but GCC members said it would need further study.